quantumjot/btrack/README.md

 ## Development

 The tracker and hypothesis engine are mostly written in C++ with a Python wrapper.
 If you would like to contribute to btrack, you will need to install the latest version from GitHub.
-Follow the [instructions on our developer guide][docs-dev].
+Follow the [instructions on our developer guide](https://btrack.readthedocs.io/en/latest/dev_guide).

 ---